MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-prepare-environment-prepare-network.md

 You can download the [Skype for Business Network Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53885) to test whether your network is ready for Teams.
 The tool offers dual functionality: it can test whether all the correct ports have been opened, and it can test for network impairments.

-After you download and install the tool, you can find it in C:\\Program Files\\Microsoft Skype for Business Network Assessment Tool.
+After you download and install the tool, you can find it in C:\Program Files (x86)\Microsoft Skype for Business Network Assessment Tool.
 A detailed guide for how to use the tool, Usage.docx, is included in that directory.

 ### Test for opened ports

-Open a Command prompt window and navigate to the Network Assessment Tool directory by entering **cd C:\\Program Files\\Microsoft Skype for Business Network Assessment Tool**.
+Open a Command prompt window and navigate to the Network Assessment Tool directory by entering **cd C:\Program Files (x86)\Microsoft Skype for Business Network Assessment Tool**.
 At the command prompt, start the test for opened ports by entering **networkassessmenttool.exe /connectivitycheck**

 After running the checks, the tool will either display the message “Verifications Completed Successfully” or report on the ports that were blocked.
 It also generates a file named Connectivity_results.txt, which contains the output from the tool and stores it in the %userprofile%\\appdata\\local\\microsoft skype for business network assessment tool\\ directory.